Heartland (Nelly album)

-Heartland is the eighth studio album by American rapper Nelly.
+Heartland is the eighth studio album by American rapper Nelly and his first album in eight years.
 It was released on August 27, 2021, via Columbia Records.
 It features guest appearances from Florida Georgia Line, Blanco Brown, Breland, Chris Bandi, City Spud, Darius Rucker, George Birge, Jimmie Allen and Kane Brown.
 The album peaked at number 45 on the US Billboard 200 and at number 37 in Canada.